How to Build a Budget Racecar

 - Reliable.

-- Manual, or at least automatic with paddle-shifters.
+- Manual, or at least an automatic with paddle shifters.

-The answer was a roadster, more specifically the very cheapest of all, the hated* 3rd generation Miata.
-I began my search.
+The answer was a roadster—specifically the very cheapest of them all: the “hated”* 3rd generation (NC) Miata.

-Near the end of the month, I found my answer.
-A 2006 Mazda MX-5 Miata in Bryan, Texas.
-The car’s latest owner purchased it for his daughter but she didn’t want it**, so it sat in the garage, the soft top a resting place for the family cat.
+Near the end of the month, I found it: a 2006 Mazda MX-5 Miata in Bryan, Texas.
+The previous owner had bought it for his daughter, but she didn’t want it**, so it sat in a garage while the soft top became a resting place for the family cat.

 The Miata on pickup day.